WICG/turtledove/FLEDGE.md

 *   adComponents: (optional) A list of up to 20 (in process of being increased to 40 starting from M122) adComponent strings from the InterestGroup's adComponents field.
 Each value must match one of `interestGroup`'s `adComponent`'s `renderURL` and sizes exactly.
 This field must not be present if `interestGroup` has no `adComponent` field.
 It is valid for this field not to be present even when `adComponents` is present.
 (See ["Ads Composed of Multiple Pieces"](#34-ads-composed-of-multiple-pieces) below.)
 *   allowComponentAuction: If this buyer is taking part of a component auction, this value must be present and true, or the bid is ignored.
 This value is ignored (and may be absent) if the buyer is part of a top-level auction.
 * modelingSignals: A 0-4095 integer (12-bits) passed to `reportWin()`, with noising, as described in the [noising and bucketing scheme](#521-noised-and-bucketed-signals).
 Invalid values, such as negative, infinite, and NaN values, will be ignored and not passed.
 Only the lowest 12 bits will be passed.

+In case returning multiple bids is supported by the implementation in use, `generateBid` may also return up to `browserSignals.multiBidLimit` valid bid objects of the format above in an array.

+If none of the returned bids pass the k-anonymity checks, `generateBid` will be re-run with the input `interestGroup` filtered to contain only k-anonymous ads and component ads.
+Such re-runs are limited to returning only a single bid, even if multiple bid support is otherwise on.

 `generateBid()` has access to the `setPrioritySignalsOverride(key, value)` method.
 This adds an entry to the current interest group's `prioritySignalsOverrides` dictionary with the specified `key` and `value`, overwriting the previous value, if there was already an entry with `key`.
 If `value` is null, the entry with the specified key is deleted, if it exists.